 Policy Regarding Faculty Absences from Scheduled Classes

-Absences of up to three consecutive University business days must be coordinated with the department Chair.
-For absences of more than three consecutive University business days, the faculty member must obtain approval in advance from both the Chair and the Dean.
+For absences of more than three consecutive University business days, the faculty member must obtain approval in advance from both the department chair and the college dean, who must approve arrangements for covering classes.

 Guest Speakers and Special Events